- 1 🔥War Triple Alliance Paraguay – Francisco Solano López

 He managed to poke some holes in the Argentine 1st Division and began swarming in and bypassing it.

-War of the Triple Alliance Paraguay – The Argentine infantry quickly formed
+Triple Alliance Paraguay – The Argentine infantry quickly formed

 The Argentine infantry quickly formed squares and stuck out their bayonets to defend against the cavalry pouring down on them.